-- Prokaryotic cells are the primitive kind of cell, whose size varies from 0.5-3µm, they are generally found in single cell organisms, while Eukaryotic cells are the modified cell structure containing different components in it, their size varies from 2-100µm, they are found in multicellular organisms.
+- Prokaryotic cells are the primitive kind of cell, whose size varies from 0.5-3µm, they are generally found in single-cell organisms.
+While eukaryotic cells have a modernized cell structure containing different components in it, their size varies from 2-100µm, they are found in multicellular organisms.

-- Organelles like mitochondria, ribosomes, golgi body, endoplasmic reticulum, cell wall, chloroplast, etc. are absent in prokaryotic cells, while these organelles are found in eukaryotic organisms.
-Though cell wall and chloroplast are not found in the animal cell, it is present in the green plant cell, few bacteria, and algae.
+- Organelles like mitochondria, ribosomes, Golgi body, endoplasmic reticulum, cell wall, chloroplast, etc. lack in prokaryotic cells, while these organelles are present in eukaryotic organisms.
+Though cell wall and chloroplast are not found in the animal cell, it is present in the green plant cell, a few bacteria, and algae.

 - In prokaryotes, the cell division takes place through conjugation, transformation, transduction but in eukaryotes, it is through the process of cell division.

 - The process of transcription and translation occurs together, and there is a single origin of replication in the prokaryotic cell.
-On the other hand, there are multiple origins of replication and transcription occurs in nucleus and translation in the cytosol.
+On the other hand, there are multiple origins of replication and transcription that occur in the nucleus and translation in the eukaryotes.

-- Genetic Material (DNA) is circular and double-stranded in Prokaryotes, but in Eukaryotes, it is linear and double-stranded.
+- Genetic Material is circular and double-stranded in prokaryotes, but in eukaryotes, it is mostly linear and double-stranded.

-- Prokaryotes reproduce asexually; commonly Prokaryotes have a sexual mode of reproduction.
+- Prokaryotes reproduce asexually; commonly Eukaryotes have a sexual mode of reproduction.

 The cell is the basic unit of life, responsible for all biological activities of the living being whether its prokaryote or eukaryote.
 Both of these cells vary in their role, like prokaryotes are the old type of cells hence they lack a proper nucleus and other organelles too, which are very well present in eukaryotes, as these are the evolved and advanced cells.